go-steem/rpc/README.md

 ## Package Organisation

+You need to create a `Client` object to be able to do anything.
+To be able to instantiate a `Client`, you first need to create a transport to be used to execute RPC calls.
+The WebSocket transport is available in `transports/websocket`.
+Then you just need to call `NewClient(transport)`.

 Once you create a `Client` object, you can start calling the methods exported via `steemd`'s RPC endpoint by invoking associated methods on the client object.
+There are multiple APIs that can be exported, e.g. `database_api` and `login_api`, so the methods on the Client object are also namespaced accoding to these APIs.
+For example, to call `get_block` from `database_api`, you need to use `Client.Database.GetBlock` method.

-It is enough to just turn the method names into CamelCase, e.g. `get_config` becomes `Client.GetConfig`.
+When looking for a method to call, all you need is to turn the method name into CamelCase, e.g. `get_config` becomes `Client.Database.GetConfig`.

+### Raw and Full Methods

-There are two methods implemented for the `Client` object for every method exported via the RPC endpoint.
+There are two methods implemented for every method exported via the RPC endpoint.
 The regular version and the raw version.
 Let's see an example for `get_config`:

 ```go
 func (client *Client) GetConfig() (*Config, error) {